facebook

 Treatment of Plantar Fasciitis

-Adelaide Heel Pain Clinic proudly provides expert plantar fasciitis treatment to residents of North Adelaide, Eastwood, Parkside, Glenside, Frewville, Fullarton, Highgate, Myrtle Bank, Brompton, Prospect, Walkerville, Unley, St Peters, Norwood, Thebarton, Mile End, Glenunga and surrounding suburbs.
+At Adelaide Heel Pain Clinic, we offer high-quality plantar fasciitis treatment to patients from North Adelaide, Eastwood, Parkside, Glenside, Frewville, Fullarton, Highgate, Myrtle Bank, Brompton, Prospect, Walkerville, Unley, St Peters, Norwood, Thebarton, Mile End, Glenunga and surrounding suburbs.

 Radial Shockwave Therapy Wayville